kubernetes/website/docs/getting-started-guides/kubectl.md

 ## Overview

-kubectl is the command line tool you will use when interacting with kubernetes.
+kubectl is the command line tool you use to interact with Kubernetes clusters.

-You should use a version of kubectl that is newer than your server.  `kubectl version` will print the server and client versions.
+You should use a version of kubectl that is at least as new as your server.
+`kubectl version` will print the server and client versions.
+Using the same version of kubectl as your server naturally works; using a newer kubectl than your server also works; but if you use an older kubectl with a newer server you may see odd validation errors .

 ## Download a release